 Joseph Jablonski is a 20-year old Catholic writer, blogger and radio show host studying philosophy at the Catholic University of America.
 He currently blogs at, Spark of Joy, and began writing by founding Gaudium Dei, a blog centered on discussing the rhetoric of the New Evangelization.
 He has also begun a new project on the Facebook page for his own WCUA radio show, Indie Catholic Radio, through which he hopes to bring together the infinitude of heaven with the poetical wonder of today's music.
 All his writing could never happen without the support of God, his family, and his girlfriend.

 Joe is a husband and father, and with his family has recently moved from Alaska to Michigan.
 He is doing a temporary tour of duty with CatholicVote.org until November.
 Joe graduated from Ave Maria School of Law a few years ago and has since then been working in politics.
 His family enjoys outdoor adventures, watching and playing sports, and enjoying the adventures God places before them.

-Julie Machado is a 28-year-old Portuguese-American who grew up in California, but moved to Portugal for college and has been there ever since.
-She has a degree in Theology from the Catholic University of Lisbon, is currently teaching English and has special interest in Pope John Paul II’s Theology of the Body.
+Julie Machado is a 29-year-old wife, mother and Portuguese-American who grew up in California, but moved to Portugal for college and has been there ever since.
+She has a degree in Theology from the Catholic University of Lisbon and has special interest in Pope John Paul II’s Theology of the Body.
 She blogs at Marta, Julie e Maria.